ljean/coop-colorbox/README.rst

 License
 =======

-coop-colorbox uses the same license as Django (BSD).
+coop-colorbox uses the BSD license see license.txt